GSA-TTS/identity-idva-docs/_pages/faqs.md

 - Take the photo in a well lit area with indirect light;
 - Turn off the flash on the camera.

 <strong>Selfies:</strong> You will also be asked for at least five selfies.
-Again, some of these will be taken automatically, and for others, we’ll ask you to take the picture yourself.
+Again, some of these will be taken automatically, and for others, you will have to take the picture yourself.
 The following tips will help you take better pictures:
 - Use a solid background.
 For example, avoid standing in front of a television if it’s turned on, because of the moving images in the background.
 However, if you turn the TV off, the solid dark background will likely work well;
 - Look straight at the camera;
 - Take the photo in a well-lit area with indirect light;
 - Turn off the flash on the camera.

 ### Why are you asking for my skin tone?

 Research on facial verification systems has shown that results can vary significantly depending on a person’s skin tone.
 Although you are not required to provide your skin tone to complete the study, this information will help GSA better understand the challenges to equitable performance of facial verification algorithms.

 See the following for more information:

 <ul class="top-bullets"><li><a href="https://dam-prod2.media.mit.edu/x/2018/02/05/buolamwini-ms-17_WtMjoGY.pdf" class="usa-link usa-link--external" target="_blank" rel="noopener">Gender Shades&#58; Intersectional Phenotypic and Demographic Evaluation of Face Datasets and Gender Classifiers (Buolamwini, 2017) [PDF, 116 Pages]</a></li> <li><a href="https://nvlpubs.nist.gov/nistpubs/ir/2019/NIST.IR.8280.pdf" target="_blank" rel="noopener" class="usa-link usa-link--external">Face Recognition Vendor Test - Part 3&#58; Demographic Effects (NIST, 2019) [PDF, 82 Pages]</a></li> <li><a href="https://arxiv.org/abs/2106.11240" target="_blank" rel="noopener" class="usa-link usa-link--external">Reliability and Validity of Image-Based and Self-Reported Skin Phenotype Metrics (Howard et al 2021)</a></li> <li><a href="https://ieeexplore.ieee.org/abstract/document/9534882" target="_blank" rel="noopener" class="usa-link usa-link--external">A Comprehensive Study on Face Recognition Biases Beyond Demographics (Terhörst et al., 2022)</a></li></ul>

 ### Can I participate in the study if I use a screen reader or other assistive technologies?